-Orchestra Fellows are responsible for providing/arranging their own transportation to the festival.
-Cougar Village I is the registration, dorm check-in and housing site for the festival, and it is located on the University of Houston Campus at 4385 Wheeler Avenue, Houston, TX 77004.
+You are responsible for providing/arranging your own transportation to the festival.
+Cougar Village I is the registration, dorm check-in and housing site for the festival, and it is located on the University of Houston Campus at 4385 Cougar Village Drive, Houston, TX 77004-7002

 Flying to/from Houston: Houston has two large international airports with many direct flights from all over the US and the world—Houston Intercontinental Airport (IAH) or Houston Hobby Airport (HOU).
 Cabs and Uber are readily available at both airports.
 Houston Hobby Airport (HOU) is the closest airport to the University of Houston campus, but either airport is convenient for travel.
 The Greyhound Bus station, located just outside of downtown Houston, is also not far from campus, and requires only a short cab or Uber ride to Cougar Village.

-Plan your arrival flight time to arrive at dorm check-in on Friday, June 3 from 11 a.m. - 4 p.m.
-Include travel time from the airport to Cougar Village — cabs and Uber are readily available at both IAH and HOU airports.
-IAH to Cougar Village is approximately a 45-minute ride.
-HOU to Cougar Village is approximately a 25-minute ride.
+Plan your arrival flight time to arrive at dorm check-in on Friday, June 1 from 1:00 - 5:00 p.m.
+Include travel time from the airport to Cougar Village I — cabs and Uber are readily available at both IAH and HOU airports.
+IAH to Cougar Village I is approximately a 45-minute ride.
+HOU to Cougar Village I is approximately a 25-minute ride.
 Traffic can be heavy in Houston - be prepared for extra travel time.
-On departure day, you are also responsible for your own transportation to the airport on Sunday, July 3 and dorm checkout must be completed BEFORE 6 p.m. that day.
-Housing is not available after July 3.
+On departure day, you are also responsible for your own transportation to the airport on Sunday, July 1 and dorm checkout must be completed BEFORE 6 p.m. that day.
+Housing is not available after July 1.

 Orchestra Fellows are housed at Cougar Village I in a double-occupancy room as part of a two-room suite (four people per suite – no single rooms available).
 Access to Cougar Village I requires both a swipe key card to enter the building and an individual key for your room, and these items will be issued at dorm check-in.
 The cost for replacing a lost dorm room key is $250, which will be charged to the credit card listed on your Security Deposit form.